Menu

 Texas Asbestos Laws & Regulations

-In addition to federal asbestos regulations, Texas has various state asbestos laws.
+Texas companies and workers are subject to federal asbestos regulations.
+In addition, Texas has various state asbestos laws.
 These laws impact the handling of asbestos, as well as asbestos litigation.

-The Texas State Department of State Health Services oversees state laws regarding asbestos handling.
-Under the Asbestos Program, the department oversees the licensing standards for asbestos professionals.
-The program also establishes the proper procedures for maintenance, renovation and demolition of asbestos-containing buildings.
+The Texas Department of State Health Services oversees state laws regarding asbestos handling.
+Under its Asbestos Program, the department administers the licensing standards for asbestos professionals.
+The program also establishes proper procedures for maintaining, renovating and demolishing asbestos-containing buildings.

 Texas Laws Affecting Asbestos Litigation

-Texas also has regulations that impact asbestos lawsuits in the state, which can be found in the Texas Civil Practice & Remedies Code.
-These laws establish the statutes of limitations for personal injury and wrongful death claims, medical criteria for claims and other rules.
+Texas also has laws and judicial opinions that impact asbestos lawsuits in the state, which can be found in the Texas Civil Practice & Remedies Code.
+These laws establish the statutes of limitations for personal injury and wrongful death lawsuits, medical criteria for cases and other rules.

-• Case scheduling: Texas laws allow courts to give preference in scheduling trials and hearings to claimants with mesothelioma or other asbestos cancers.
+• Case scheduling based on medical condition: Texas laws allow courts to give preference in scheduling trials and hearings to asbestos victims who have already developed serious conditions like mesothelioma or other asbestos cancers.

-With these laws in place, it is important for asbestos-exposure victims to talk to an experienced lawyer before filing a claim.
-A mesothelioma attorney will understand how these laws may impact a claimant’s case.
-They can help determine the claimant’s best filing option for maximum compensation.
+With these laws in place, it is important for asbestos exposure victims to talk to an experienced lawyer before filing a lawsuit or claim.
+A mesothelioma attorney will understand how these laws may impact each case.
+They can help determine the best filing option for maximum compensation.

 Find Mesothelioma Doctors, Lawyers and Asbestos Exposure Sites Near You